aleksperic/TicTacToe/README.md

 # Welcome to TicTacToe game
-# Have a fun and enjoj !
+# Have a fun and enjoy !